PBrockmann/PyAnalySeries/README.md

  * Icon : <img src="resources/PyAnalySeries_icon.png" alt="shortcut icon" width="80" />
  * Shortcut on Linux :
- 	* Copy the PyAnalySeries.desktop file to your Desktop, and make change to specify YOURLOGIN
+ 	* Copy the `misc/PyAnalySeries.desktop` file to your Desktop, and make change to specify YOURLOGIN
- 	* Make change in the PyAnalySeries.sh file to specify the anaconda installtion directory
+ 	* Make change in the `PyAnalySeries.sh` file to specify the anaconda installation directory
-	* Set an icon on the shorcut by choosing the PyAnalySeries_icon.png file as icon
+	* Set an icon on the shorcut by choosing the `resources/PyAnalySeries_icon.png` file as icon

  * Shortcut on MacOS :
  	* Use Automator tool to set a shortcut (choose new application and execute shell)